Daisuke Takahashi: 2006–07 season

 In the 2006–07 competitive season, Takahashi won a silver medal at 2006 Skate Canada International, then gold at the 2006 NHK Trophy.
 He qualified for the Grand Prix Final and won the silver medal, although he was ill.
 He won the Japanese Championships, taking the national title for the second year in a row, and then went on to the Winter Universiade in Turin, Italy, which he won as well.

 Takahashi placed third in the short program at the 2007 World Championships.
-In free skating, he skated the performance of his life in his home country, placing first in that segment and ending up winning the silver medal, trailing Brian Joubert narrowly.
-This was the first silver medal for Japan in the men's event at Worlds.
+In the free skate, he skated the performance of his life in his home country, placing first in that segment and ending up winning the silver medal, trailing Brian Joubert narrowly.
+It was the first silver medal for Japan in the men's event at Worlds.
+Together with Oda, who placed seventh, Takahashi secured 3 spots for the 2008 World Championships.

 Following that season, the ISU ranked Takahashi first in the world.
 However, over the summer, the ISU tweaked its scoring criteria.
 Takahashi had been placed on top, just ahead of Brian Joubert, partly due to Takahashi's victory at the Winter Universiade, a competition for which Brian Joubert was not eligible, as Joubert was not a university student.
 The ISU determined that the results of the Winter Universiade could not be used to calculate world ranking, and Takahashi's ranking fell from first to second place.

 2007–08 season

 In the 2007–08 season, he won gold at both his Grand Prix events and then silver at the Grand Prix Final behind Stéphane Lambiel.
 A few weeks later, he won his third Japanese national title and was named to the Four Continents and Worlds teams.

-Takahashi won the 2008 Four Continents Championships, scoring a new record in free skating (175.84) and in the total score (264.41) under the ISU Judging System.
+Takahashi won the 2008 Four Continents Championships, scoring a new record in the free skate (175.84) and in the total score (264.41) under the ISU Judging System.

-He was considered a favorite heading into the 2008 World Championships but finished off the podium after a disappointing free skating in which he fell on his second quad toe attempt, then stumbled on a triple Axel and triple loop, and, finally, performed an extra combination, an invalid element, which did not count towards his points total.
+He was considered a favorite heading into the 2008 World Championships but finished off the podium after a disappointing free skate in which he fell on his second quad toe attempt, then stumbled on a triple Axel and triple loop, and, finally, performed an extra combination, an invalid element, which did not count towards his points total.
+Placing fourth overall, he and Takahiko Kozuka, who placed eighth, were able to maintain three spots for the Japanese men at the 2009 World Championships.

 In May 2008, Takahashi announced that he had parted ways with Nikolai Morozov, who had been his co-coach for several years in Hackensack, New Jersey.
 Morozov explained the split by stating that he could no longer coach Takahashi due to problems with Takahashi's new agent.
 Takahashi continued training under coach Utako Nagamitsu and jump coach Takeshi Honda in Osaka, Japan.